We estimate that it will take 4-6 weeks to hear whether your grant was accepted.

 Students who wish to apply to the GPSC Travel Grant Program as a group can submit a single application if all students will be traveling/attending the same event (or other reasons for travel).
 Group travel is limited to 5 students per application and may include one undergraduate student.
 However, the Primary Applicant must be a graduate or Professional student.

 Applications for domestic travel may receive up to $1000 x Number of students applying.
 Applications for international travel may receive up to $1500 x Number of students applying.
-Applications for virtual events may receive up to $750 x Number of students applying.
 No partial funding will be allowed.
 One faculty support letter will be allowed and must state the number of students traveling together.

 Applicants who apply to the GPSC Travel Grant program as a group will be asked to submit a proposal narrative of no more than 1500 words that should additionally include the following: